 Low Cost Process

-If you start pricing traditional financial advisors, you’ll find out what we mean, quickly.
+If you start pricing traditional financial advisors, you’ll quickly find out what we mean.
 The reason the cost of automated advising is lower: less human labor.
 Human advisors require salaries and benefits.
 With automated investing, a proprietary computer algorithm takes time and money to be developed but can be replicated.

 Need to make a trade or a change?
 No need to call to schedule an appointment, fill out physical paper, or meet with an advisor in person, or wait for office hours.
 Usually a few button pushes can do the trick.
 Lower fees and minimum balances have attracted millennials to the automated investing industry.
 But the digital and mobile platforms offered by many of these services have also made younger users turn to such robo-advising services more.

 More Affordable Initial Investment

-Many human financial advisors won’t pay any attention to you if you have less than $100,000.
+Some human financial advisors won’t take on a client unless they have more than $100,000.
 At the high end, private wealth managers could require minimums of $5 million.
-On the contrary, automated-advisor services like SoFi Invest® prefer to work with investors with less than $100,000.
+On the contrary, automated-advisor services like SoFi Invest® can easily work with investors with less than $100,000.

 Questions To Ask a Human Financial Advisor Before the Automated-Advisor Goes to Work